Who We Are and What We Do

 Embedded in the nation’s first land grant university, one of the largest in the nation, the College of Human Medicine has long been a pioneer: it was among the first colleges to provide community integrated medical education – one that is not reliant on a single hospital or hospital system.

-and Inclusion Goals
+←Mission and Diversity, Equityand Inclusion Goals Where We

 Are Headed→